About YEMM & HART – Pioneers in Eco Materials

 Over time, the A & D community settled on Origins and Tire Veneer because they were the most significantly useful eco materials for the built environment.
 Origins is recognized nationwide as perfect for commercial restroom partitions, especially to brighten typically dreary rooms.
 Corporate retail customers often order counter and tabletops made with Origins to make a unique design statement.
 Origins also allowed them to prove they could use materials with recycled content to good effect and help preserve our environment.
 All manner of businesses have used Tire Veneer a resilient flooring material because of its tough and long-lasting attributes.
 Designers in Canada, Great Britain, Holland, Germany, France, Spain, Italy, Japan, Australia and New Zealand have used YH materials for some of their projects over the years.

 Peace & Harmony

 The Yemms live and work in Madison County, Missouri within the Mark Twain National Forest.
 They support the Black Lives Matter movement and indeed, equality for all people.
 They do not commute and find great tranquility in their surroundings.
 This includes trees, wildflowers, springs, streams, and all manner of native wildlife.
 The Yemms manage their forest according to the latest Missouri Department of Conservation guidelines.
 They are restoring an 1899 one-room schoolhouse that is located on their land.
 Deborah is a writer and blogger.
-Simeon and Treston Yemm are the next-generation creative division of Yemm & Hart.
-Whether it is writing, cinematography or the development and management of computer games, something new and exciting is developing here.
-The material manufacturing of eco materials, the writing, and the gaming are all possible because of access to the Internet.
-In conclusion, the Yemms strive to have a positive effect on the environment by what they do and how they live.
+The Yemms strive to have a positive effect on the environment by what they do and how they live.

 We would be happy to answer any questions – contact us.